Microsoft 365 - Outlook data source

 7. Click Grant Permission.

-1. In the left-hand navigation, select Manage>Manifest.
+1. In the left navigation, select Manage>Manifest.

 2. Locate the requiredResourceAccess property in the manifest, and add the following JSON script inside the requiredResourceAccess square brackets ([ ]):